 It’s also important to understand the different laws that apply to commercial vehicles.
-For example, large commercial trucks and tractors have special rules and regulations that apply on the federal and state level, which do not apply to the average driver.
-Commercial drivers have to maintain certain records, including hours of operation and other log books.
-These can make the difference in your case, so you need to have an attorney who understands what the special rules are, what documents can impact the case, and how to collect and interpret all of the additional evidence.
-If your attorney is able to obtain and interpret the records kept by the commercial driver, then you may find that the driver was clearly negligent by not following the laws and rules that apply to commercial vehicles.
+For example, large commercial trucks and tractors have special rules and regulations that apply to the federal and state level, which do not apply to the average driver.
+Commercial drivers have to maintain certain records, including hours of operation and other logbooks.
+These can make the difference in your case, so you need to have an auto accident attorney who understands what the special rules are, what documents can impact the case, and how to collect and interpret all of the additional evidence.
+If your auto accident attorney is able to obtain and interpret the records kept by the commercial driver, then you may find that the driver was clearly negligent by not following the laws and rules that apply to commercial vehicles.

 There are also different law enforcement and regulatory agencies that are involved in commercial vehicle accidents.
 If you try to take on the case alone or work with a Clayton County, GA car accident lawyer who doesn’t understand the intricacies of commercial truck and tractor collisions, then you are unlikely to be as successful in your case as you might otherwise be.
 Other details that can be difficult for inexperienced attorneys and drivers including knowing who to file your lawsuit against and where to file it.
 You have to consider the fact that when commercial vehicles are involved in accidents, there may be multiple defendants.
 You need to establish who you’re filing the suit against, whether there is more than one defendant, and where to file based on where the company is and where the accident occurred.

 The commercial driver and the company that he or she works for may be in different states.
 It may be that you have a claim against the driver, the company, or both.
 Then, there’s the fact that the company may have plenty of resources to help them argue their case.
-You’ll want an auto accident attorney in Clayton County, GA who has access to their own resources, like expert witnesses, accident reconstructionists, and medical professionals.
+You’ll want an auto accident attorney at Wade Law who has access to their own resources, like expert witnesses, accident reconstructionists, and medical professionals.
 You’ll also want to work with a lawyer who has the experience and confidence to take on the case and not be bullied by the commercial company.
-If you’re lawyer isn’t confident in this area, then he or she may be inclined to accept a low ball settlement offer or may not be as effective at presenting your case as a more experienced and knowledgeable attorney with an understanding of commercial vehicle accident laws would be.
+If your lawyer isn’t confident in this area, then he or she may be inclined to accept a low ball settlement offer or may not be as effective at presenting your case as a more experienced and knowledgeable auto accident attorney with an understanding of commercial vehicle accident laws would be.